davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.bcnf/index.md

 4. All of your work will go inside the `Normalizer` class.
 Implement the following methods.
 As before, you don't need to emphasize the efficiency of your algorithms.
 You are welcome to implement as many helper methods as you need.

     - `findSuperkeys(Set<String> rel, FDSet fdset)` -- This method accepts a relational schema and an FD set and returns a set of superkeys for the given schema.
 A superkey is a set of attributes that can functionally determine all attributes in the relational schema.
 This is an algorithm we've gone through in class and is also in the book.
+You should thrown an `IllegalArgumentException` if an FD refers to an attribute that is not in the given relational schema.
 Here is an example that we saw in the slides:

       ```java
+      // People(ssn, name, eyecolor)
+      Set<String> People = new HashSet<>(Arrays.asList("ssn", "name", "eyecolor"));

       FD f1 = new FD(Arrays.asList("ssn"), Arrays.asList("name")); // ssn --> name
       FD f2 = new FD(Arrays.asList("ssn", "name"), Arrays.asList("eyecolor")); // ssn,name --> eyecolor
       FDSet fdset = new FDSet(f1, f2);

-      Set<String> People = new HashSet<>(Arrays.asList("ssn", "name", "eyecolor"));
       System.out.println("Superkeys: " + Normalizer.findSuperkeys(People, fdset));
       ```
       I've formatted the output below for readability: